Techtesh/AWS-CLF-C01-test/Questions.md

 ### A characteristic of edge locations is that they:

 - [ ] Host Amazon EC2 instances closer to users.
-- [ ] Help lower latency and improve performance for users.
+- [y] Help lower latency and improve performance for users.
-- [ ] Cache frequently changing data without reaching the origin server.
+- [ ] Cache frequently changing data without reaching the origin server. #m?
 - [ ] Refresh data changes daily.

 **[⬆ Back to Top](#table-of-contents)**

 ### Which of the following are valid ways for a customer to interact with AWS services?
 (Select TWO)

-- [ ] Command line interface.
+- [y] Command line interface.
 - [ ] On-premises.
-- [ ] Software Development Kits.
+- [y] Software Development Kits.
 - [ ] Software-as-a-service.
 - [ ] Hybrid.